ISAITB/docs-tdl/source/introduction/index.rst

 Once actors are defined they play an important role in the testing process as follows:

 * They define properties relevant to the testing (think of them as actor-specific configuration elements).
-* Each test case foresees that actors are either simulated by the test bed or are the focus of the test.
+* Each test case foresees that actors are either simulated by the Test Bed or are the focus of the test.
 In the latter case they are referred to as having a role of **SUT** (System Under Test).

 .. index:: Messaging handlers